Blockstream/satellite/examples/README.md

 This application will continuously wait for data broadcast directly by the API and then it will output the data to the same named pipe that the Blockstream Satellite receiver would use, namely the pipe file at `/tmp/blocksat/api`.

+> NOTE: in case you want to concurrently run both the actual `blocksat-rx`
+> receiver application and the demo receiver, you will need to use another named
+> pipe for the demo receiver.
+Otherwise, the two applications would try to use
+> the same named pipe.
+To do so, run `./demo-rx.py -f pipe_file`, where
+> `pipe_file` is the name of the other named pipe file to be used for the demo
+> receiver.

 Next, assuming for the explanation that the approach of [Example 1](#example-1-sending-data-in-a-user-defined-protocol) is adopted, you can leave